By Megan Hoover, DPT and Lindsay Brin, BS Exercise Science

 While my easy answer is no, I understand that runners are a unique and wonderful group and are very driven to return to their sport.
-I also know that most runners are going to return to running regardless.
+I also know that most runners are going to return to running regardless of what I say.
 Trust me, I know … I am one of you.
 My hope is that we can help you run with less impact on your DR and help you understand why running may slow your progress of reducing your diastasis and can impact your pelvic floor.
-Regardless of if you had your baby/babies via vaginal delivery or C-section, your pelvic floor was impacted.
-For 10 months (seriously… whoever said pregnancy was 9 months obviously never was pregnant 😉), your pelvic floor kept that baby in and supported you both… That is a ton of work.
-Taking time to re-educated and strengthen your pelvic floor before you return to running and while you are running is so very important.
-It is not normal for you to pee every time you laugh, cough, sneeze, jump… Moms, you are incredibly selfless and put your kiddos’ needs before your own!
-Please do not put your pelvic floor and core in the back seat, mommas!
-You do not have to put up with pelvic pain and incontinence.
-If you read on you will find a list of exercises to help you activate your deeper core muscles to help combat your diastasis recti as well as strengthen your core and pelvic floor.
+Regardless if you had your baby/babies via vaginal delivery or C-section, your core and pelvic floor were impacted.

-Let’s talk about the deeper abdominals or the Transverse Abdominis (TA).
-Pay attention my running mommas.
-This is where we talk about you successfully returning to running without making your DR worse.
-On either side of your floppy bridge are winches, otherwise known as your TA.
+How do you return to running without making your DR worse?
+The key player: your deeper abdominals or the transverse abdominis (TA).
+On either side of your “floppy bridge” are winches, otherwise known as your TA.
 Your TA fibers run horizontally and act as the corset of your core.
 As your TA gets stronger, those winches crank on your bridge and you get that tension back.